 - (5) The annual school public accountability report required by ss.
 1001.42(18) and 1008.345 must include a school financial report.
 The purpose of the school financial report is to better inform parents and the public concerning how funds were spent to operate the school during the prior fiscal year.
 Each school's financial report must follow a uniform, districtwide format that is easy to read and understand.

 - (b) Expenditures must be reported as the total expenditures per unweighted full-time equivalent student at the school level and the average expenditures per full-time equivalent student at the district and state levels in each of the following categories and subcategories:

 - 6. The following materials, supplies, and operating capital outlay:

 - a.
-Textbooks:
+Textbooks;

 - b.
 Computer hardware and software;

 - c.
 Other instructional materials;

 - d.
 Other materials and supplies; and

 - e.
 Library media materials.

 - 7. Food services.

 - 8. Other support services.

-- 9. Operation and maintenance of the school plant.
+- 9. Operation and maintenance of the school plant

-Chapter 1011 PLANNING AND BUDGETING
+PLANNING AND BUDGETING

-1011.62 Funds for operation of schools.--If the annual allocation from the Florida Education Finance Program to each district for operation of schools is not determined in the annual appropriations act or the substantive bill implementing the annual appropriations act, it shall be determined as follows:
+1011.62 Funds for operation of schools.-- If the annual allocation from the Florida Education Finance Program to each district for operation of schools is not determined in the annual appropriations act or the substantive bill implementing the annual appropriations act, it shall be determined as follows:

-(6) CATEGORICAL FUNDS.-

-- (a) In addition to the basic amount for current operations for the FEFP as determined in subsection (1), the Legislature may appropriate categorical funding for specified programs, activities, or purposes. - (b) If a district school board finds and declares in a resolution adopted at a regular meeting of the school board that the funds received for any of the following categorical appropriations are urgently needed to maintain school board specified academic classroom instruction, the school board may consider and approve an amendment to the school district operating budget transferring the identified amount of the categorical funds to the appropriate account for expenditure: - 1.
+- (6) CATEGORICAL FUNDS.- - (a) In addition to the basic amount for current operations for the FEFP as determined in subsection (1), the Legislature may appropriate categorical funding for specified programs, activities, or purposes. - 1(b) If a district school board finds and declares in a resolution adopted at a regular meeting of the school board that the funds received for any of the following categorical appropriations are urgently needed to maintain school board specified academic classroom instruction or improve school safety, the school board may consider and approve an amendment to the school district operating budget transferring the identified amount of the categorical funds to the appropriate account for expenditure: - 1.
 Funds for student transportation. - 2.
-Funds for safe schools. - 3.
-Funds for supplemental academic instruction if the required additional hour of instruction beyond the normal school day for each day of the entire school year has been provided for the students in each low-performing elementary school in the district pursuant to paragraph (1)(f). - 4.
-Funds for research-based reading instruction if the required additional hour of instruction beyond the normal school day for each day of the entire school year has been provided for the students in each low-performing elementary school in the district pursuant to paragraph (9)(a). - 5.
+Funds for research-based reading instruction if the required additional hour of instruction beyond the normal school day for each day of the entire school year has been provided for the students in each low-performing elementary school in the district pursuant to paragraph (9)(a). - 3.
 Funds for instructional materials if all instructional material purchases necessary to provide updated materials that are aligned with applicable state standards and course descriptions and that meet statutory requirements of content and learning have been completed for that fiscal year, but no sooner than March 1.
-Funds available after March 1 may be used to purchase hardware for student instruction.
+Funds available after March 1 may be used to purchase hardware for student instruction. - 4.
+Funds for the guaranteed allocation as provided in subparagraph (1)(e)2. - 5.
+Funds for the supplemental academic instruction allocation as provided in paragraph (1)(f). - 6.
+Funds for the Florida digital classrooms allocation as provided in subsection (12). - 7.
+Funds for the federally connected student supplement as provided in subsection (13). - 8.
+Funds for class size reduction as provided in s.
+1011.685.

-(9) RESEARCH-BASED READING INSTRUCTION ALLOCATION.--
+(9) RESEARCH-BASED READING INSTRUCTION ALLOCATION.-